JCRich23/Google-Cybersecurity/README.md

 # Google-Cybersecurity
-Portfolio assignments for the Google Cybersecurity certificate
+Portfolio assignments that I completed for the Google Cybersecurity certificate